Overexposed (album): Background

 Valentine also said the band has "tons of material" available, including holdovers including songs from Hands All Over and also other tracks the band has written since then.
 "I think everybody's been pretty busy compiling ideas for the next one," he stated.
 "With technology and the recording capacity we have on our laptops, we can be a little more prolific while we're [touring].
 We've never been able to do that before.
 I think we could go in and make a record today and have a pretty solid album."
-In July 2011, the band re-released Hands All Over and included a new song called "Moves Like Jagger" which featured American recording artist Christina Aguilera.
-The song enjoyed a massive commercial success reaching number one on over 22 national singles chart including on the US Billboard Hot 100.
+In July 2011, the band re-released Hands All Over and included a new song called "Moves Like Jagger" which featured American singer Christina Aguilera.
+The song enjoyed a massive commercial success reaching number 1 on over 22 national singles chart including on the US Billboard Hot 100.
 In an interview with Mike Wood of Los Angeles Times, Levine explained what went wrong on Hands All Over, "I don't think we knew what kind of record we were making.
 It was such a hodgepodge — all these disparate ideas and songs that didn't make any sense together.
 He also stated, "We were in this idyllic paradise, which is a horrible place to make a record.
 Switzerland's neutrality is very famous, and I feel like that neutrality infected Maroon 5's third album".
 Levine further stated that "Moves Like Jagger" saved them and totally revived the group.
+Also in 2011, keyboardist and guitarist Jesse Carmichael stated "I hope that what happens on this next record is that we go even further into different directions and music and just keep branching out so that the record is incredibly diverse.
+You know, I think people's attention spans are getting shorter as time goes on, and so we're gonna make a quick, concise but super-diverse album."